ztyyLV/web-twain-docs/getstarted/vue3.md

 #### On desktop

-If you have installed `DWT` and have configured a valid `ProductKey` .
-You will have a working page to scan documents from your scanner now.
-Otherwise, you should see instructions on [this page]({{site.indepth}}features/initialize.html#installation-of-the-dynamsoft-service) that guides you on installing the library.
+If you have installed `DWT` and have configured a valid `ProductKey`, you should now have a working page to scan documents from your scanner.
+Otherwise, please refer to [this page]({{site.indepth}}features/initialize.html#installation-of-the-dynamsoft-service) which explains how the library is initialized or contact us for further assistance.

 #### On mobile

-For Android, the scanners that support ESCL can be used.
+For Android, the scanners that support eSCL can be used.

 ## Official Samples